fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### ObjectLanguageName
-**Description:** The ObjectLanguageName element contains the name of the object language in the version as provided by services such as Glottolog or Ethnologue.
+**Description:** The ObjectLanguageName element contains the preferred name of the object language in the version as provided by services such as Glottolog or Ethnologue.

 	Discovery:					searchable, browsing facet
 	Display:					no